StewartOng/fraud-detection-infra/README.md

 ipAddress (STRING)

-Rule: Flags transactions over $5000 as potential fraud

-Outcomes: "fraud" or "legit"
+Outcomes: "fraud" or "legit" or high risk, low risk or medium risk customer for registration

 <b>Workflow</b>